AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to upload a new version of a document from the document list, the document does not upload and the user sees the following error:

-Error
-Cannot invoke "com.attask.boz.Document.getCurrentVersion()" because "document" is null
+[!UICONTROL Error Cannot invoke "com.attask.boz.Document.getCurrentVersion()" because "document" is null]

 **Unable to edit billing rates**

 *Projects*

-When a user attempts to edit a billing rate on the [!UICONTROL Billing Rates] tab of a project, clicking the [!UICONTROL Edit] button opens the Edit window briefly, but it closes before the user can edit the billing rate.
+When a user attempts to edit a billing rate on the [!UICONTROL Billing Rates] tab of a project, clicking the [!UICONTROL Edit] button opens the [!UICONTROL Edit] window briefly, but it closes before the user can edit the billing rate.
 Clicking the button again does not open the edit window.

 **Public link for document leads to blank page**